corrad1nho/qomui/README.md

 Written in Python 3.6

 ### Description
-Qomui(Qt OpenVPN Management UI) is a easy-to-use OpenVPN Gui for GNU/Linux with some unique features such as provider-independent support for double-hop connections.
+Qomui(Qt OpenVPN Management UI) is an easy-to-use OpenVPN Gui for GNU/Linux with some unique features such as provider-independent support for double-hop connections.
 Qomui supports multiple providers with added convenience when using AirVPN or Mullvad.

 ### Features
--should work with all VPN providers that offer OpenVPN config files -automatic download function for Mullvad and AirVPN -support for OpenVPN over SSL and SSH for AirVPN -allows double-hop VPN connections (VPN chains) between different providers (currently tested with AirVPN, Mullvad and ProtonVPN).
+- should work with all VPN providers that offer OpenVPN config files
+- automatic download function for Mullvad and AirVPN
+- support for OpenVPN over SSL and SSH for AirVPN
+- allows double-hop VPN connections (VPN chains) between different providers (currently tested with AirVPN, Mullvad and ProtonVPN).
--Gui written in PyQt including option to minimze application to system tray -security-conscious separation of the gui and a D-Bus service that handles commands that require root privileges -protection against DNS leaks
+- Gui written in PyQt including option to minimze application to system tray
+- security-conscious separation of the gui and a D-Bus service that handles commands that require root privileges
+- protection against DNS leaks
--iptables-based, configurable firewall that blocks all outgoing network traffic in case the VPN connection breaks down
+- iptables-based, configurable firewall that blocks all outgoing network traffic in case the VPN connection breaks down

 ### Dependencies/Requirements